 Your extensive background is filled with significant responsibilities and accomplishments that may not fit into one or two pages, but you have the ability to articulate your knowledge using portfolio assessment.
 Identify your learning and experiences that best equate to a college course by utilizing the University’s PLA Course Description Database to earn credit for what you already know.

 Because you have extensive knowledge or training in one or more subject areas, you may be a good candidate for prior learning assessment.
-Between Academic Program Reviews, credit-by-exam, and credit through portfolio assessment, you may find a very satisfying opportunity to validate what you know, and earn college credit for it.
+Between Professional Learning Reviews, credit-by-exam, and credit through portfolio assessment, you may find a very satisfying opportunity to validate what you know, and earn college credit for it.

 Written by Thomas Edison State University